Which Type of Smoke Detector is Best for the Kitchen?

 The bottom line is that ionization and photoelectric smoke detectors are each better at detecting distinctly different — yet potentially fatal — fires.
 And, since no one can predict what type of fire might start in the kitchen, the U.S. Fire Administration recommends that homeowners use both ionization AND photoelectric smoke detectors.
 For added convenience, combination smoke and carbon monoxide detectors are also available, such as the Gentex GN-503F Combo Smoke & CO Alarm.

-Location of Smoke Detector is Important
+Location of Kitchen Smoke Detector is Important

 One out of three home fires begins in the kitchen — more than any other place in the home.
 Kitchens are a top priority when choosing locations for smoke detectors.
 Put one either inside or just outside the kitchen.
 If cooking fumes or steam repeatedly set off nuisance alarms in the kitchen, install a smoke detector with a “hush” button, like the BRK Electronics 9120 Smoke Alarm.
 The hush button reduces the alarm’s sensitivity for a short period of time.

-Smoke Detector Installation Tips
+Kitchen Smoke Detector Installation Tips

 The National Fire Prevention Association offers these tips for installing smoke detectors in the home: